mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 should help the car recover when the center-camera's image veers too far to the left or right.

-The angle associated with each flipped image is the negative of the current driving angle.
+The angle associated with each flipped image is the negative of the current driving angle, because it is the angle the car should steer if the road were flipped left<->right.
-Because the track is counterclockwise, the unaugmented training data contains more left turns than right turns.
+The track is counterclockwise, so unaugmented training data contains more left turns than right turns.
 Flipping the center-camera image and pairing it with a corresponding flipped angle adds more right-turn data, which should help the model generalize.